-- 11. In the IP Address box, type the IP address of the authorized CRC. - 12.
-In the DES Level box, click the down arrow and select the level of encryption: No Encryption, Single DES Encryption, or Triple DES Encryption. - 13.
-In the DES Key box, type the DES Key used for encrypted communication between the CRC and the Collection Server.
-The DES Key must always match between the CRC and the Collection Server; initial communication is always encrypted to validate the connection, regardless of whether encryption is specified. - 14.
-In the File Transmission Mode box, click the down arrow and select Compressed or Uncompressed for the communication stream between the CRC and the Collection Server.
-Compressed is recommended for high-volume call recording. - 15.
-Click OK.
-The CRC's IP address appears in the Allowed CRC List box. - 16.
-To enable the Collection Server to be searchable via the ETM Web Portal, configure it to connect to the Management Server: - a.
-Select Connect to Management Server. - b.
-In the IP Address box, type the IP address of the ETM Server. - c.
-In the Port box, type the port on which the ETM Server accepts connections from Appliances and Collection Servers. - d.
+- d.
 In the DES Level box, select the level of DES Encryption for communication between the ETM Server and the Collection Server.
 Options are None, Single DES, or Triple DES. - e.
 In the DES Key box, type the DES key for ETM Server/Collection Server communication.
 This is the Appliance DES key.
-The DES Key must be in sync between the ETM Server and the Collection Server, because the initial connection is always encrypted to validate the connection. - 17.
-Click OK to save the changes and close the tool; click Apply to save the changes and leave the tool open. - 18.
+The DES Key must be in sync between the ETM Server and the Collection Server, because the initial connection is always encrypted to validate the connection. - 11.
+Click OK to save the changes and close the tool; click Apply to save the changes and leave the tool open. - 12.
 If you made changes to the Server connection information, restart the Collection Server service for the changes to take effect.

+About the ETM[®]

+Collection Server

+Configuration

+Tool

-About the ETM® Collection Server Configuration Tool The ETM® Collection Server Configuration Tool provides options to configure storage directories, filters, listener port, and maximum connections; specify which CRCs are authorized to send data to the Collection Server; and dictate what to do with the files after processing.
+The ETM[®] Collection Server Configuration Tool provides options to configure storage directories, filters, listener port, and maximum connections; specify which CRCs are authorized to send data to the Collection Server; and dictate what to do with the files after processing.